model-checking/verify-rust-std/doc/src/core-transmutation.md

 We are not attempting to validate all details of the memory model for this challenge; for example, you do not need to worry about whether we are using the Stacked Borrows or Tree Borrows aliasing models.
 Likewise, you do not need to validate the provenance-related API in `std::ptr`.

 You are allowed, but not required, to leverage the unstable `Transmutability` trait under development as part of your solution.
 This is a libstd-internal feature for auditing whether a given transmutation is safe.
 (It seems like something tools should try to leverage in some way; but it is also experimental.)
-Note that if you need to add new impls of `Transmutability`, then those new impl’s need to be accepted by (and landed in) the upstream Rust project before your solutiokn can be considered completed.
+Note that if you need to add new impls of `Transmutability`, then those new impl’s need to be accepted by (and landed in) the upstream Rust project before your solution can be considered completed.
 See also https://github.com/rust-lang/rust/issues/99571

 You do not need to verify the correctness of the transmute calls in the unit tests embedded in libcore, though it would be great to do so!